 How it started

 In 1887, a Denver woman, a priest, two ministers and a rabbi got together and recognized the need to work together in new ways to make Denver a better place.

-In 1887, a Denver priest, two ministers and a rabbi recognized the need for cooperative action to address their city’s welfare problems.
-The Rev. Myron W. Reed, Msgr.
-William J.O’Ryan, Dean H. Martyn Hart and Rabbi William S. Friedman put their heads together to plan the first united campaign for ten health and welfare agencies.
-They created an organization to serve as an agent to collect funds for local charities, as well as to coordinate relief services, counsel and refer clients to cooperating agencies, and make emergency assistance grants in cases which could not be referred.
-That year, Denver raised $21,700 and created a movement that would become United Way.
+Frances Wisebart Jacobs, the Rev. Myron W. Reed, Msgr.
+William J.O’Ryan, Dean H. Martyn Hart and Rabbi William S. Friedman put together an idea that became the nation's first united campaign, benefitting 10 area health and welfare agencies.
+They created an organization to collect the funds for local charities, to coordinate relief services, to counsel and refer clients to cooperating agencies, and to make emergency assistance grants for cases that could not be referred.
+That year, Denver raised $21,700 for this greater good, and created a movement that would become United Way.